MIAGuide

 THE SPOTS

 Cerveceria La Tropical has something more valuable in Wynwood these days than a rented Bugatti: space.
 The huge indoor/outdoor brewery has its own kitchen too, which makes this place feel like a proper restaurant.
-The menu is mostly Cuban/Caribbean dishes like yucca fries, churrasco, and pulled pork penne.
+The menu is mostly Cuban/Caribbean dishes like jerk chicken, churrasco, and pulled pork penne.
 The bar bites are great as well, like the housemade plantain chips with black bean hummus and the very aesthetic beer can bread.

 Batman and Robin, traffic and the Palmetto, the Dolphins and not making (or losing in the first round of) the playoffs—some things just go together.
 And Strange Beast takes the iconic duo of pizza and beer and does it justice.
 The West Kendall brewery is out of the way for most tourists, so it’s got a genuine neighborhood feel to it.
 Their seasonal pies are great, although you can always rely on menu staples like the Incan, which is loaded with lomo saltado.
 And if you happen to be closer to Palmetto Bay than West Kendall, check out their sister restaurant, Maxwell Bros., another spot that nails the pizza/beer combination.